nomad-57/site-zola-lightspeed/README.md

 $ cd themes
 $ git clone https://github.com/carpetscheme/lightspeed.git
 ```
-and then enable it in your `config.toml`:
+and then enable it in your `config.toml`, make sure not to enable this under `[markdown]` as it doesn't get detected if you place it there:

 ```toml
 theme = "lightspeed"